-- Increasing awareness of the environmental value of protecting wetlands and other areas of indigenous vegetation is likely to lead to greater emphasis on the acquisition and development of natural areas in the future.
-However, protection of these areas can also be achieved through means other than direct Council ownership. - Demand for sports grounds will continue during the next 10 years, particularly in the high growth area of Richmond. - Planning for services will need to be responsive to the recreational needs of elderly people, who will make up an increasing proportion of the population.
+- increasing awareness of the environmental value of protecting wetlands and other areas of indigenous vegetation is likely to lead to greater emphasis on the acquisition and development of natural areas in the future.
+However, protection of these areas can also be achieved through means other than direct Council ownership; - demand for sportsgrounds will continue during the next 10 years, particularly in the high growth area of Richmond; and - planning for services will need to be responsive to the recreational needs of elderly people, who will make up an increasing proportion of the population.